 We would all like to think that when we do something with good intentions and act on those intentions, we are behaving as purely morally upright people.
 We may believe that we can easily discern when we (or others) act altruistically and when the opposite is true.
 However, our conflicted and flawed nature means this isn’t always the case.

 This doesn’t mean we should fall into the trap of cynicism.
 What it does mean, though, is that we need a healthy dose of scepticism in order to illuminate our shortcomings and, in turn, better understand and empathise with others.

 The Difference Between Cynicism and Scepticism

 Cynicism and scepticism often get conflated, although they are quite different.
-Cynicism as commonly understood, distinct from the ancient Greek philosophy of Cynicism – can be defined as a general distrust and disparagement of the motives of others.
+Cynicism, as commonly understood and distinguishable from the ancient Greek philosophy of Cynicism, can be defined as a general distrust and disparagement of the motives of others.
 The cynic believes that people are primarily motivated by self-interest and so we should always be doubtful about the apparent goodness of human motives and actions.
 You could be cynical in this regard to personal interactions and in the context of larger institutions, such as the political and religious.

 The cynic is someone whose outlook is habitually scornful, pessimistic and negative.
 While there is certainly some truth to the notion that we should be wary of the sincerity of people’s motives, the danger of a cynical outlook is that we will constantly navigate the world and our interactions with people using a negative filter.
 The cynic’s views are overly distrustful, scornful, contemptuous and pessimistic.
 And this can suck the joy out of life and spoil our relationships.